 Notwithstanding the provisions of this Ordinance, if a City Department receiving federal financial assistance either directly or indirectly has developed and implemented a plan or policy pursuant to federal rules, regulations, guidelines or other policy directives to ensure communications access to its services, programs and activities that are substantially equivalent to or greater than the requirements pursuant to this Ordinance, the City Department may utilize and implement said plan or policy in lieu of the requirements of this Ordinance.
 The City Department shall submit its communications access policy and the applicable federal rules, regulations, guidelines or policy directive to the OLCA.
 The submission shall be accompanied by a cover letter that attests that said access policy or plan meets the requirements of applicable federal rules, regulations, guidelines or other policy directives, and the aforesaid cover letter shall be signed by the Department head.

 SECTION 2.
 Effective Date.

-This ordinance shall be effective upon passage.
+This ordinance shall be effective within six months of passage and upon realization of funds.

-Filed in City Council:
+Filed in City Council: February 26, 2021